 The bamboo baskets industry is still thriving in modern China.
 You will see gorgeous fruit baskets with vast designs and they are hand-woven.
 This tradition is a traditional Chinese art and has spread across the globe.
 The bamboos are made into beautiful knits that come in various shapes.
 These works were first seen in the new Stone Age.
-Examples of bamboo baskets are Li Guici, a square basket used as a rice and food container.
+Examples of bamboo basket are Li Guici, a square basket used as a rice and food container.
 The Qin Shiqing has been around for centuries and is woven around a gourd.
 They are food storage containers and keep the food fresh due to their ability to retain moisture.

 Bamboo weaving has been a part of the Chinese culture and is mist predominant in Fujian, Sichuan, Zhejiang, Anhui, Taiwan, and all the places in China where bamboo is grown.
 In ethnic minority areas, hand weaving is a unique form of art.
 Woven Chinese items were unearthed in Hemudu ruins in China over 7000 years ago.
 In Sansui, Southwest China, bamboo weaving is a UNESCO cultural heritage in this county dominated by the Miao people.